 Question: I want to do a large run.
 Who do I choose?

 There are lots of options and lots of research ahead of you!
 I’d start by considering all of them, but here’s some things to consider as you look into different companies (and different countries):

 Chinese printers typically have high quality and low costs.
 Particularly for a full color book, they’re hard to beat.
 You do need to factor in 4-6 weeks for shipping, and if your total costs are over $2,000 you’ll need to hire a custom’s broker ($250-$500) to get the books into the country.
 Depending on WHEN you print, you’ll also need to factor in a month delay if you’re ordering around Chinese New Year (late Jan/early Feb).
 I would give yourself a MINIMUM of 6 months to get a book printed.
 All the printers listed below have a US presence, and will act as the liaison between you and the printers in China.
 However, that doesn’t mean you’ll escape translation problems and culture clashes, which can take a lot of time to get sorted out.
 Still, if you have the time and patience to figure everything out, the rewards can be considerable.
 Here’s a few to get you started, but this is hardly an exhaustive list.
 Research!

-1. Active Media (This is the company I use)
+- Active Media (This is the company I used for Volumes 1 & 2)

 If you’re located in the US and wish to stay state-side, you’ll have to pay a higher price for the same quality.
 However, you cut out the middle-man translation problems that crop up working with a Chinese printer, and have very little shipping challenges because you can avoid dealing with customs.
 One US printer I’ve heard good things about is:

 The big name for many years in printing for graphic novels was TransContinental.
 While they weren’t competitive for my full-color books, if you’re looking for a black and white story, they might be a great third option to research.